tripleyouuu/Starrly/README.md

 # Starrly

-Starrly is a macOS app that turns personal reflection into a living night sky.
+Starrly is a macOS app that turns personal learnings into a living night sky.
 Instead of a flat list of notes, the things you record are represented as **stars** — they grow over time, cluster into **constellations**, and can be explored in an immersive, pannable 3D sky.

 ## Core concepts

+- **Constellation** — a named group of stars, laid out and connected on a map so related stars can be viewed together as a learning journey.
 - **Star** — the atomic unit of the app.
-A star has a type/lifecycle stage (protostar, dwarf star, giant star, supernova, neutron star) that reflects its growth over time.
+A star has a type/lifecycle stage (protostar, dwarf star, giant star, supernova, neutron star) that reflects your skill growth over time.
-- **Session** — an entry logged against a star (with a title, body text, and attached media), similar to a journal entry.
+- **Planet** — an entry logged against a star (with a title, body text, and attached media), similar to a journal entry.
 Sessions are what cause a star to grow and evolve.
-- **Constellation** — a named group of related stars, laid out and connected on a map so related stars can be viewed together.
-- **Orbiting members** — stars/planets can have their own member bodies (e.g. planets orbiting a star), giving each star its own mini orbital map.

 ## Features

-- **Home** — a dashboard with stats, a moon-phase panel (calculated from the current date), a "recently explored" panel, and a telescope-themed entry point into the sky.
+- **Home** — a dashboard with stats, a moon-phase panel, a "recently explored" panel, and a telescope-themed entry point into the sky.
 - **Discovery flow** — a guided onboarding sequence for first-time use: naming your first constellation and your first star.
 - **Explore** — an immersive, RealityKit-powered 3D sky scene (sky sphere, horizon, camera rig, billboarded stars) that can be panned and zoomed to browse the whole night sky of stars the user has created.
 - **Constellation view** — a map of a constellation's member stars, with the ability to add new stars to it.